-Good News Bible Chapel is led by a team of five pastor-elders who are responsible for the pastoral care of the church.
+Good News Bible Chapel is led by a team of six pastor-elders who are responsible for the pastoral care of the church.
 In addition, a team of dedicated deacons cares for the needs of the church family, the finances, and the campus facilities.

 The staff at Good News includes Steve DuPlessie, an elder who serves full time as the Teaching Pastor, and Ben Parker, the Director of Youth Ministries.